Updated on 8 May 2023

 YOU WILL NEED

-The first step in every cleaning is removing the dust.
-For your seat, a good vacuuming with emphasis on the gaps should be efficient.
+The first step in any cleaning is to remove the dust.
+For your seat, a good vacuum cleaner, concentrating on the crevices, should be effective.
 If you have leather seats, be careful not to scratch them.

 Step 2: Clean up